Name: Kate DeVantier

 One, there is a difference between not knowing a “rule” of writing and intentionally breaking that rule so as to create a desired effect.
 Good writing doesn’t always need to be by the book, but it is important that if you’re breaking the rules, you know it.
 Two, nobody is a perfect writer.
 It sounds cliché, but sometimes it helps to remember that you’re not surrounded by writing geniuses that drag around a personal muse on a leash.
-I’m an advisor this year, but last year I brought in almost every single paper I was assigned to write so that a second pair of eyes could look it over.
+I’m an advisor, but I still bring in almost every single paper I am assigned to write so that a second pair of eyes can look it over.
 Know that the Writing Center isn’t some sort of remedial deal but a great opportunity to have a discussion with someone who works just as hard as you to produce a paper.

 9. What should students know about you when they come in to visit you in the Writing Center?

 I overuse dashes.
 They’re great – you literally can use them for so many different things.
 Also, I love fragments.
 Seriously.
 And I like commas.
 I tend to use them more than necessary, though I do try to avoid run-ons.
 I also like starting sentences with “and,” something that just occurred to me while writing this.
 I read quickly, but then I reread and reread, so honestly it probably takes me as long or longer than other people to get through something.
 Sometimes I’m annoyed that you can’t use 2nd person in academic papers and am deliberately ignoring that rule for this bio.
 Does this section need to be only about Writing Center things?
 Some other things – I like seafood and am considering petitioning Witt to allow me to bring my dog to school with me, since, you know, “man’s best friend” and all.

 10. What’s the best part about working in the Writing Center?